egap/methods-guides/latex-guide/latex-guide.md

 ## Takeaways

-- Keep your `.tex` document readable
+- Keep your `.tex` document readable.
-- Use macros strategically and sparingly
+- Use macros strategically and sparingly.
-- Packages can help provide more consistent formatting
+- Packages can help provide more consistent formatting.

 ## Practice